Odawara District

 "I'd think you'd have all the pictures you needed by now."

-"Well, I do, actually.
-But, you see, every time my mother writes me, she says, 'we really appreciate all the pictures and slides you send, but where are you?'"
+“Well, I do, actually.
+Except every time my mom writes, she says how she really appreciates the pictures and slides, but where am I?”

 "The boondocks don't turn 'em on, eh?"

-Matlock said to his companion, as they rode down the escalator to the grocery store on the bottom floor of the Okakyu Departo, "Got your wallet?
-I didn't bring any money."
+Matlock said to his companion, as they rode down the escalator to the grocery store on the bottom floor of the Okakyu, “Got your wallet?
+I didn’t bring any money.”

 "Never go anywhere without it.
 I'm paranoid about getting caught without my green book."